DixitArora-MSFT/AWS-MIgration/README.md

-# Server Assessment of AWS EC2 Instances VM by Azure Migrate
+# Server Assessment of AWS EC2 Instances  by Azure Migrate

 ## Description
 Customer is looking to Migrate Ubuntu 16.04 EC2 instances hosted in AWS to Azure.
 Create a POC for this which discuss step by step instructions in migrating a Ubuntu 16.04 hosted in AWS to Azure by Azure Migrate.